 - New York State, including the City of New York

 Raytheon has in place sound procedures to assure the accuracy, timeliness, and oversight of its federal and state filings.

-The Board of Directors, through its Public Affairs Committee, reviews the activities of the PACs, as well as corporate political contributions and lobbying activities.
-The Committee, which is comprised entirely of independent directors, periodically receives reports on PAC contributions, direct corporate political contributions, and lobbying expenditures.
+The Board of Directors, through its Public Affairs Committee which is composed entirely of independent directors, periodically receives reports on political and lobbying activities.